-On August 14, 2008, the United States entered into the Claims Settlement Agreement Between the United States of America and the Great Socialist People's Libyan Arab Jamahiriya ("Claims Settlement Agreement").
-On October 31, the Secretary of State certified, pursuant to the Libyan Claims Resolution Act ("LCRA"), that the United States Government "has received funds pursuant to the claims agreement that are sufficient to ensure . . . payment of the settlements referred to in section 654(b) of division J of the Consolidated Appropriations Act, 2008 (Pub.
-L. 110-161; 121 Stat.
-2342); and . . . fair compensation of claims of nationals of the United States for wrongful death or physical injury in cases pending on the date of enactment of this Act against Libva . . . ".
-Also on October 31, 2008, in Executive Order 13477, the President ordered that claims of United States nationals coming within the terms of the Claims Settlement Agreement "are espoused by the United States."
-Executive Order 13477 directed the Secretary of State to establish procedures governing applications by United States nationals with claims coming within the terms of the Claims Settlement Agreement, and it prohibited United States nationals from asserting or maintaining such claims "except under the procedures provided for by the Secretary of State."
-Following receipt of the settlement amount provided for in the Claims Settlement Agreement, the Department of State has undertaken to distribute payments for certain claims within the scope of Article I of the Agreement: the Pan Am 103 and LaBelle Discotheque settlement claims, as well as death claims set forth by named parties in cases pending in U.S. courts on the date of enactment of the LCRA.
+On August 14, 2008, the United States entered into the Claims Settlement Agreement Between the United States of America and the Great Socialist People's Libvan Arab Jamahiriya ("Claims Settlement Agreement").
+On October 31, the Secretary of State certified pursuant to the Libyan Claims Resolution Act ("LCRA"). that the United States Government "has received funds pursuant to the claims agreement that are sufficient to ensure . . . payment of the settlements referred to in section 654(b) of division J of the Consolidated Appropriations Act, 2008 (Public Law 110-161; 121 Stat.
+2342); and . . . fair compensation of claims of nationals of the United States for wrongful death or physical injury in cases pending on the date of enactment of this Act against Libya. . . . " Following receipt of the settlement amount provided for in the Claims Settlement Agreement, the Department of State distributed payments for certain claims within the scope of Article 1 of the Agreement: the Pan Am 103 and LaBelle Discotheque settlement claims, as well as death claims set forth by named parties in cases pending in U.S. court on the date of enactment of the LCRA.
+A list of the pending court cases is enclosed with this referral at Attachment 1 ("Pending Litigation").

-Pursuant to the discretionary authority under 22 U.S.C. § 1623(a)(1)(C) delegated to me by the Secretary of State, I am referring another category of claims within the scope of Article I of the Agreement to the Foreign Claims Settlement Commission of the United States ("Commission") for adjudication and certification.
-We believe the Commission is particularly well-suited to undertake this task.
-The Commission is requested to make determinations with respect to the claims described below, in accordance with the provisions of 22 U.S.C. § 1621 et seq., the Claims Settlement Agreement and the LCRA.
-I have enclosed at Attachment 1 a list of cases pending in U.S. courts on the date of enactment of the LCRA in which plaintiffs allege an injury that may fall into this category ("Pending Litigation").
+On December 11, 2008, pursuant to the discretionary authority under 22 U.S.C. §1623(a)(1)(C) delegated to the Legal Adviser by the Secretary of State, my predecessor John Bellinger referred one category of claims within the scope of Article I of the Claims Settlement Agreement to the Foreign Claims Settlement Commission of the United States ("Commission") for adjudication and certification: claims for physical injury.
+On January 15, 2009, Mr. Bellinger referred additional categories of claims for adjudication and certification.
+With this letter, under this same discretionary authority, I am referring additional categories of claims for adjudication and certification.
+Again, we believe the Commission is particularly well-suited to undertake this task.
+The Commission is requested to make determinations with respect to six categories of Claims (Categories A, B, C, D, E, and F below) in accordance with the provisions of 22 U.S.C. §1621 et seq., the Claims Settlement Agreement, and the LCRA.